 If you have all the signs outlined above, then your business needs a debt detox stat!
 Here are a few simple steps you can follow today:

-- Establish goals for accounts receivables users the data from financial reports like your balance sheet and profit and loss statements to identify how much funds you need to collect weekly in order to improve cash flow.
+- Establish goals for accounts receivables users.
+Identify from your financial reports how much funds you need to collect weekly to improve cash flow.
 It would also be a good idea to ask your accountant to review your Accounts Receivable Turnover Ratio and Days Sales Outstanding.
-Determine what the effect will be on your overall cash flow if the numbers from these reports are improved and use that to set measurable debt collection goals.
+Assess how the data from such review will affect your overall cash flow if the numbers are improved.
+Use the analysis to set measurable debt collection goals.

 - Check and update client details collecting payments from customers would be extremely difficult if you don’t have the right contact details.
 This is why it’s crucial to make sure your records contain the updated customers’ details.
 When updating records, it’s best to start with the oldest clients because the older a debt gets, the harder it will be to successfully collect payment.